-In 1918, after the German Empire’s defeat in World War I, Frederick and Hilda were deposed, as what was the fate of other German monarchies.
+Misfortune befell Frederick and Hilda after the disastrous defeat of Germany in World War I. As what was the fate of other German monarchies, the grand ducal couple lost their throne and their wealth.
 In 1919, the couple transferred their residence to Mainau.
-Despite the reversal of fortune, Hilda still managed to show off sunny disposition, with her cheerful character and sense of humor enabled her to ease things up.
-After her husband’s health weakened, she took take care of him until his passing.
+Despite this, Hilda managed to show off her sunny disposition.
+Her cheerful character and sense of humor enabled her to ease things up.
+When her husband’s health weakened, she took care of him until his passing.

-Since they were childless, their castle in Mainau was passed on to Fredrick's only sister's grandson, Count Lennart Bernadotte, who incidentally was also a great-grandson of Hilda's aunt.
-Hilda died on February 8, 1952.
+Since they were childless, their castle in Mainau was passed on to Fredrick's only sister's grandson, Count Lennart Bernadotte, who was also related to Hilda.
+The cheerful grand duchess died on February 8, 1952.